-1. LinkedIn Cover Photo
+1. LinkedIn cover photo

-2. Professional Profile Photo
+2. Professional profile photo

 Here are some pointers for a better profile image:

-- Look straight ahead at the camera
+- look straight at the camera

-- Smile, show some teeth
+- smile and show some teeth

-- Have a clean, plain background
+- have a clean, plain background

-- Dress appropriately for your profession and audience
+- dress appropriately for your profession and audience

-- Your picture should include only you
+- include only you in your image

-3. Your Name
+3. Your name

-LinkedIn’s Terms of Service state that it is unacceptable to add personal information such as email addresses or phone numbers, or to use symbols, numbers, or special characters.
+Adding something other than your name in the name field violates LinkedIn’s Terms of Service and can get your account restricted.
+LinkedIn’s Terms of Service state it is unacceptable to add personal information, such as email addresses or phone numbers, or to use symbols, numbers or special characters.

-4. Your LinkedIn Headline
+4. Your LinkedIn headline

 Your headline may include any of the following:

-- Highlights of your credibility
+- evidence of your credibility

-- Outcomes/solutions you offer clients
+- outcomes/solutions you offer clients

-- Keywords you want to be found for
+- keywords you want to be found for

-5. Standout Summary Section
+5. Standout Summary section

-6. Have 500+ Connections
+6. Have 500+ connections

-7. Post LinkedIn Publisher Articles
+7. Post LinkedIn publisher articles

-9. Write in First Person
+9. Write in first person